Many people enjoy growing plants inside of their home. Bird of paradise plants is becoming a popular choice for gardeners.

 You don’t have to do anything fancy or expensive.
 All you need to do is put the plant near the window with the most sunlight.

 Then, either hang a light above the plant or put a table lamp nearby with a powerful light bulb.
 You can turn it on and off as needed.
+I recommend Sunblaster Lighting it has worked well for me in the past.
+Check out Sunblaster Lights on Amazon.

 You’ve brought your new plant home and have it set up in its new location.
 Before you decide this is its permanent spot, you need to watch for signs that the plant is doing fine.